 With his transmedial work ULURU, Bachmann has opened up new horizons in complex multidimensional tone structures with the world’s first cyber opera.
 ULURU has been recorded with the London Philharmonic Orchestra, the London Voices and the Budapest Symphony Orchestra and also has been performed in association with UNESCO by the Royal Philharmonic Orchestra in London.

 The Primate of Hungary, Cardinal Erdő, appointed Bachmann as professor of music at the Esztergom College of Theology.
-Since 2007 Bachmann is professor and director of the St. Gellért Institute of Music and Ethics at the Ferenc Gál College of Theology Szeged.
-He is founder and artistic director of the St. Gellért Academy and the St. Gellért Festival at the Minster of Szeged.
+Since 2007 Bachmann was professor and director of the St. Gellért Institute of Music and Ethics at the Ferenc Gál College of Theology Szeged.
+He was cofounder and artistic director of the St. Gellért Academy and the St. Gellért Festival at the Minster of Szeged.